anidea/Anidea-FX-Framework/README.md

 Here is the process to add an action based off a custom event:

-Click “Add Event” in the automation editor -> Choose “Custom Event” from the Event drop down menu -> Type in the name of the event you want to listen for -> Choose the action you want to occur.
+Click "Add Event" in the automation editor -> Choose "Custom Event" from the Event drop down menu -> Type in the name of the event you want to listen for -> Choose the action you want to occur.

 Here is a full list of the custom events:
 * solved